Does the remittance basis apply to tax credits?

 What amount should I declare?

-You should normally use the gross amount (before any tax is taken off) and the amount should be stated in pounds sterling (British Pounds), not the original currency.
+You should normally use the gross amount (before any tax is taken off) and the amount should be stated in pound sterling (GBP), not the original currency.
 You can deduct the amount of any banking charge or commission paid when converting the currency.

 Note that, from 6 April 2017, you must report 100% of any overseas pension received as the 10% deduction is no longer available.